nicolagulmini/federated_learning/README.md

 ## Discussion

-Note that in the first case, with a low degree of heterogeneity, the curves are stable in 5/6 communication rounds.
+In the first case, with a low degree of heterogeneity, the curves are stable in a few communication rounds.
 The genie curve, as expected, is the highest, and all the others are quite at the same level.
-But when we start to increase the heterogeneity level, the curves start to separate and switch.
+When we start to increase the heterogeneity level, the curves start to separate, because they need more communication rounds to stabilize.
+With an high degree of heterogeneity, the curve of the average local accuracies of the clusters models is the only one that passes the genie one.

 In order to make a comparation on the same dataset, the plots are split in the global accuracy curves and local accuracy curves.
+Note also that the same model, with the same hyperparameters, is used for each cluster and for each simulation.

 A new model could provide an higher global accuracy on the server testset, better exploiting the information from each single cluster.
-The objective is to stay in the **genie - avg softmax outputs** gap, in order to obtain better results wrt the avg softmax outputs method, and reach as much as possible the genie performance.
+The objective is to stay in the **genie - avg softmax outputs** gap, in order to obtain better results with respect to the avg softmax outputs method, and reach as much as possible the genie performance.
 Test with various heterogeneity degrees are performed to simulate an high unbalanced scenario in which that gap is noticeably wide.

 <img src = "https://user-images.githubusercontent.com/62892813/128377847-f757e079-2832-4c68-a8be-913c62c8552a.gif" width = "450" height = "300">